-Since immigration offices are now adopting this new rate of calculation to get in line with other government agencies, it is now much easier to qualify.
+Since immigration offices are now supposed to be adopting this new rate of calculation to get in line with other government agencies, it is now much easier to qualify–if they are following the current rules.
 Depending on the day’s exchange rate, the new minimum is a bit less than $1,400 at a rate of 19 per dollar.
 If it’s 22, which has been fairly frequent this year, you’re looking at less than $1,200.
 For the amount you need to have in savings instead if your income is too variable or too low, it would be less than $23,000.
-Then you’ll need to show around $350 more for a dependent or spouse.
+Then you’ll need to show around $350 or $400 more for a dependent or spouse.

 This is a welcome development because, although I needed to show a total of $3,000 per month coming in when I applied for residency years ago (including a wife and child), I never came anywhere close to spending that amount living in Mexico.
 It is relatively easy to live on $1,000 as a single or $1,500 for a couple outside of resort areas–nearly every Mexican does, after all.
 So it never made much sense that you had to prove an income of double that amount to go from tourist to legal resident.